AdobeDocs/media-analytics.en/help/use-cases/xdm-updates/migrate-audiences.md

    ![Edit audience](assets/audience-edit5.jpeg)

 1. See the [Audio and video parameters](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters) page to map between the old fields.
 The old field path can be found under the "XDM Field Path" property while the new field path can be found under the "Reporting XDM Field Path" property.
-As an example, for the [Media Starts](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters#media-starts) parameter, the correspondent for media.mediaTimed.impressions.value is mediaReporting.sessionDetails.isViewed.
+As an example, for the [Media Starts](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/variables/audio-video-parameters#media-starts) parameter, the correspondent for `media.mediaTimed.impressions.value` is `mediaReporting.sessionDetails.isViewed`.

    ![Updated XDM path](assets/updated-xdm-path.jpeg)